The Logan Library realizes that students may need a copy of a specific standard for their design project.

 To identify the Individual standards that have been purchased by the Logan Library, access the library catalog, click on the Advanced Search tab, pull down the All Fields menu to Title of Collection, type standards in the search box, and click on search.
 You may browse the titles or further refine your search.
 If you are searching for a specific standard in the library catalog, type the standard number in the All Fields search box as a Keyword.
 For example, search for ISO 14971.

-A complete set of the SAE Ground Vehicle Standards (“J Standards”) are also available on the library's end user computer outside of the large conference room.
+A complete set of the SAE Ground Vehicle Standards (“J Standards”) is available on the library's end user computer outside of the library's large conference room.

 Standards Not Currently Available at Rose-Hulman

 Standards not currently available at Rose-Hulman can be requested via Interlibrary Loan.
 Lending libraries sometimes lend standards that were published prior to 2005.
 If a standard is not available via Interlibrary Loan and a quote can be obtained by the Logan Library, it will be provided to the Rose-Hulman requestor.
 Any standard purchased by the Logan Library must be approved by the professor of the class for which the standard is required and by the library director.